Senhaji-Rhazi-Hamza/Web_micro_service/README.md

 * Windows : https://www.postgresql.org/download/windows/

 ##### Commands inside shell psql
-Remeber you root directory should be src
+Remember your root directory should be src

 * ALTER USER postgres PASSWORD 'Password'
 * \i database/init_database.sql
-* \i database/add_funcs.sql
 * \q

 ### Server installation
 #### Linux
-If you don't have python3, tap the following Commands:
+##### If you don't have python3, tap the following Commands:
 * sudo add-apt-repository ppa:deadsnakes/ppa
 * sudo apt-get update
 * sudo apt-get install python3.6
-If you don't have pip3 (The package manager for python), tap the following Commands:
+##### If you don't have pip3 (The package manager for python), tap the following Commands:
 * sudo apt update
 * sudo apt install python3-pip

-Then at the root directory of the project tap
+##### Then at the root directory of the project tap
 * sudo pip3 insall -r requierements.txt

 #### Non Linux
-A Dockerfile is provided in order to make the application run in a docker container
+A Dockerfile is provided in the root project directory in order to make the server runing in a docker container, the database doesn't run in a container

+once you have installed docker :https://docs.docker.com/install/#reporting-security-issues

+run the following commands in the root project directory :

+* sudo docker build -t server_app .
+* sudo docker run --network="host" -p 8300:8300 server_app